Things to do for Jan. 4, 2023

 SPECIAL EVENTS

 • The Mercer County NAACP will hold its annual Jubilee Day at 4 p.m.
-Sunday at Cedar Avenue Church of God, 1045 Cedar Ave, Sharon.
+Sunday at Cedar Avenue Church of God, {span}1045 Cedar Ave, Sharon{/span}.
 The Rev. Jeannette Hubbard will be the messenger.
 Newly elected officers for 2023-24 will be installed.

 All are welcome to attend.

 • Martin Luther King Day of Remembrance breakfast is planned for 8:30 a.m.
 Jan.
-16, 2023, in Tiffany's Banquet Center, Brookfield.
-Speaker will be the Rev. Michele Askerneese of The Valley Church.
+16, 2023, in Tiffany’s Banquet Center, Brookfield.
+The Rev. Michele Askerneese of The Valley Church will be the speaker.

 Commented